 - A note or notice provided by the court.

-Courts will typically provide proof of jury duty service if requested.
+Courts will typically provide proof of jury service upon request.
 Ask a court for the proof you need, especially if your employer specifically requests it.

 What types of employees are typically called to court?

-For jury duty service, most employees are subject to the random call of a court to serve.
+For jury duty, most employees are subject to random court summons to serve.
 Those who could be subject to a subpoena from a court commonly include:

 - Victims of a crime;